StarryBadger/ml-toolkit/assignments/3/README.md

 ```
 Website references are mentioned in the code.

+## 3.1 Data Preprocessing
+### 1. Describe the dataset using mean, standard deviation, min, and max values for all attributes

 | Attribute            |       Mean |   Standard Deviation |     Min |       Max |